softdevca/kibank/README.md

-files used by [Kilohearts](https://kilohearts.com) products like [Phase Plant](https://kilohearts.com/products/phase_plant), [Snap Heap](https://kilohearts.com/products/multipass) and [Multipass](https://kilohearts.com/products/multipass) as well as any snap in.
+files used by [Kilohearts](https://kilohearts.com) products like [Phase Plant](https://kilohearts.com/products/phase_plant), [Snap Heap](https://kilohearts.com/products/multipass) and [Multipass](https://kilohearts.com/products/multipass) as well as any Snap In.

 This application was developed independently by Sheldon Young.
 Kibank is *not* a Kilohearts product, please do not contact them for support.